-Before we get started looking at some of the best domain name registrars online, it’s important that you first understand exactly what a domain name provider is.
+Before we get started looking at some of the best domain name registrars online, it’s crucial that you first understand exactly what a domain name provider is.

-By understanding the business behind domain name registration, you can be better informed to make the best decision possible when choosing a company to register your online business name with.
+By understanding the business behind domain name registration, you can be better informed to make the best decision when choosing a company to register your online business name.

 What Is a Domain Name Provider or Registrar?